RadsammyT/maker/README.md

 Add `comment (ex: //MAKER:, #MAKER:, etc.)` to declare the prefix (ideally a comment).
 Any instances of that prefix of the source file will then add to the flags.

+`all-comment` can also be used (in default config) to add flags for the source file, and this will apply to every configuration regardless.

 To setup a configuration for a specific language (in this case C):

 ```